-Knaresborough Lions have arranged for a free Park and Rice facility to run from the Knaresborough Technology Park on Manse Lane, and from ALM on Grimbalds Crag Close, both services running backwards and forwards to Chapel Street.
-Please, where possible, use this facility to reduce the level of parking on our residential streets - it is all free, both parking and the bus service, please respect those providing the services!
+Knaresborough Lions have arranged for a free Park and Ride facility to run from the Knaresborough Technology Park on Manse Lane, and from ALM on Grimbalds Crag Close, both services running backwards and forwards to Chapel Street.
+Both car parks shut at 6.30 pm.
+Please, where possible, use this facility to reduce the level of parking on our residential streets - it is all free, both parking and the bus service, provided courtesy of TransDev.
+Please respect those providing the services!
 Park and ride locations are also shown on our map.

-The Lost Children Post will be positioned next to the Mobile Police Office at the entrance to Conyngham Car Park.
+The Lost Children Post will be positioned in the Race Arena in Conyngham Hall.
 This is your first point of contact for Lost and Found children.
 Another point of contact is the Police Station in the town centre.
-We would like to thank Nippers Nursery for providing this point of contact.

 Knaresborough has a great selection of lovely cafes and pubs offering a range of refreshments for you to enjoy.
 However, it is always a good idea to bring water with you - especially if it is warm!

 What to wear